Best Brushes for Trendy Watercolor

 When I'm working on blank blocks or paper, I have a few other favorites you may want to consider.
 Neither of the above brushes are particularly good quality, but you can use that to your advantage.
 On the left, is a small round brush.
 Because of it's size, the petals on my flower had to be swiped in multiple passes creating pretty streaks.
 On the left, the worn, jagged edge of my old 1/2" filbert make nice petals in a single stroke.

-A long thin lettering brush is what you want for long thin strokes.
-Besides lettering, you'll get great lines for decoration, flower stems, delicate branches, etc. You can even make lovely dots when using the tip.
+A long thin lettering brush is what you want for long thin strokes, unless you are a beginner and/or have access to a waterbrush.
+However, with practice, this brush will get you great lines for decoration, flower stems, delicate branches, etc. You can even make lovely dots when using the tip.

 Let me scroll all the tutorials!